 - 2 large eggs

-- 1 tablespoon sweet hot cocoa powder (see notes)
+- 1 tablespoon sweet hot cocoa powder, see notes for more information

 Peanut butter frosting